Salt Lake City Juvenile Assault Attorney

 By definition, assault is “the unlawful attempt by a minor to violently injure another human being.”
 To be charged with assault your child must have threatened or attempted to hurt, injure, or harm another person.
 A Battery charge is possible if your child actually makes physical contact/causes physical harm.
 Depending on the age of your child, the severity of the assault charges, and the circumstances surrounding the alleged assault, your child could be facing serious criminal charges.

-If your child has been charged with assault, contact Jardine Law Offices in Salt Lake City at 801-350-3506 to request a free evaluation.
+If your child has been charged with assault, contact the Jardine Law Offices P.C. in Salt Lake City at 801-350-3506 to request a free evaluation.
 Let our litigators review your child’s case and ensure you that they have the best possible representation to protect their rights and their future.

 What statistics show:

 - In 2016 alone, law enforcement arrested over 28 thousand juveniles for assault.

 - Juveniles make up 1,200 of the 1.5 million people hous3e in federal and state prisons in the U.S.